Gastón González (footballer, born 2001): Orlando City

 On 5 May 2022, Orlando City announced the signing of González as an U22 initiative player on a three-year contract with three additional option years although he was immediately placed on the Season Ending Injury list having torn his ACL in what was already scheduled to be his final appearance for Unión on 19 April.
+He made his debut for the club during the 2023 season and made a total of 21 appearances in all competitions but struggled for both game time and form, failing to score a goal but registering two assists.
+On 5 December 2024, it was announced that the club were allowing González's contract to expire and they were not interested in pursuing an extension.